ranjanvaibhawi/CryptoNauts/README.md

 # CryptoNauts

-We are a group of 5 working on a project in order to develop a voting application through blockchain and implementing cryptographic algorithms
+We are a group of 5 working on a Cryptography project in order to develop a voting application through blockchain and implementing cryptographic algorithms